V1cent6/grupo-vicente-rodrigo-diogo/README.md

 2. in the new repositry, make sure that:
    a) a proper index.html file is served by NGINX
    b) make sure passwords are not shown in the Terraform and Ansbile files (they are not visible in the repository)
+      to run this project first you need to put the variables and need to be the same as those in ansible: export TF_VAR_admin_username="nome_de_utilizador_aqui"
+         export TF_VAR_admin_password="palavra_passe_secreta_aqui"
+         terraform plan
+         terraform apply

 Exercise 2: